 9. Beware of medications.

 While they are too many to list, countless medications can cause a buildup of thick mucus in the throat.
-Ask your doctor or pharmacist if your medicine may be causing this and what you can do to mitigate its effects.
+Ironically, many singers report that drying medications can make the issue worsen.
+Ask your doctor or pharmacist if your medications may be causing this and what you can do to mitigate its effects.

 10. Avoid overusing your voice.